virtyou/ctvu/README.md

         },
         "blurs": {
-            "talk": ["say something", "test voice", "type something"], "resource": ["what's the name?", "name this resource", "what's it called?"]
+            "talk": ["say something", "test voice", "type something"], "resource": ["what's the name?", "name this resource", "what's it called?"], "chain": ["enter name of chained trigger", "what happens next?", "next trigger"], "vibe": ["name that vibe", "what's the vibe?", "enter the name of your vibe"] },
-        },
         "loaders": {
             "customs": ["one.earring", "one.pony"],
             "templates": ["one.torso"],
-            "environments": ["one.techno", "one.kidroom"],
+            "environments": ["one.techno", "one.scrolly", "one.kidroom"],
             "avatars": ["one.torso.sassy", "one.torso.kid"]
         },
         "builders": {